 We continue to seek grant opportunities to upgrade to a drip irrigation system, fund our garden building, and support our education program workshops.
 We also continue to seek materials and lumber to build more garden areas.
 We accept any used or unused lumber in good shape.
 We especially need 2x4, 2x6, and 4x4s.

-We have created a 501c3 nonprofit organization supported by the communities it serves and a Board of Directors.
+We have created a 501c3 nonprofit organization supported by the communities it serves and a committed Board of Directors.
 This structure and our growing community support base will ensure our long term sustainability and benefit to the community.

 The American Community Gardening Association (ACGA) is a bi-national nonprofit membership organization of professionals, volunteers and supporters of community greening in urban and rural communities.
 The Association recognizes that community gardening improves people’s quality of life by providing a catalyst for neighborhood and community development, stimulating social interaction, encouraging self-reliance, beautifying neighborhoods, producing nutritious food, reducing family food budgets, conserving resources and creating opportunities for recreation, exercise, therapy and education.